1. Bicom Systems

 After upgrading the Secondary host, we would need to initiate a failover so that Secondary and Primary switch places, and that one should not take more than 15 minutes.
 There will be downtime during the failover, around 15 minutes in total.
 During failover, any VPSs running on the Primary host will become non-operational(VPSs on Processing Hosts should not be affected).

-If your SERVERware is currently running on version v3.3.x or higher, there will be a direct upgrade to the latest version, as further explained below:
+If your SERVERware is currently running on version v4.3.x or higher, there will be a one-step core upgrade to v5.x.

 We will repeat the same procedure for other hosts in the Cluster until all PROCESSING HOSTS are updated.